An Explainable Deep Learning-Based Method For Schizophrenia Diagnosis Using Generative Data-Augmentation: Methodology

-In this study, we initially used the original dataset for classification using CNN.
-Subsequently, we utilized generative models to generate synthetic data for each class and use those synthetic samples to augment our original dataset. both VAE and WGAN have been employed and the results have been compared.
-The augmentation of the original dataset in this study could have two benefits.
-Firstly. it can reduce the overfitting effect when the model is not capable of learning anymore, even by changing the architecture of the neural network or using regularization methods.
-Secondly, it can mitigate the effect of data imbalance which is present in our case.
+Generative networks were trained and subsequently used to generate synthetic data samples to augment the original dataset.
+Both VAE and WGAN were employed, and the results were compared.
+Augmenting the original dataset has two benefits: first, it can reduce overfitting when the model reaches its learning capacity, even with architectural changes or regularization methods.
+Additionally, it can mitigate data imbalance, which is present in our case.
+Synthetic samples were only added to the training dataset since adding synthetic data to the testing dataset can lead to falsely increased accuracy and inaccurate results.

-Figure \ref{fig:methoddiag} illustrates an overview of the methods and stages of this study including diagnosis, data augmentation, and the explanations of the model, all of which are discussed in further detail throughout the rest of the paper.
+Tables \ref{tab:disc} and, \ref{tab:gen} show the details of the network design for the discriminator and generator of the Wasserstein GAN with gradient penalty (WGAN-GP).
+Instead of using a conditional GAN in this study, separate GANs were trained for generating synthetic instances of each class.

+Variational autoencoder (VAE) is the other generative approach we have used in this study.
+Table \ref{tab:v-ae} and Figure \ref{fig:vae} illustrate the network design used for VAE.
+One advantage of VAE over WGAN is that it requires significantly less computational resources and every iteration takes a significantly shorter amount of time to complete which allows for longer training.
+Similar to the WGAN we used two separate VAEs to generate samples from each class and did not use the conditional version, an approach that in our case is feasible since we only have two classes.